verpeteren/urbin/README.md

 These tools are needed to complie the dependencies to build, but after that, they are not needed anymore

-sudo apt-get install autoconf2.13 wget git sed unzip build-essential g++ make cmake python2.7 head tail cat tac ar ranlib tr echo cut basename dirname echo
+sudo apt-get install autoconf2.13 wget git sed unzip build-essential g++ make cmake python2.7 head tail cat tac ar ranlib tr echo cut basename dirname echo strip

 H3.
 Integrated libraries